elliottjonestw/elliottjonesdotnet/src/content/blog/en/naturalization-in-taiwan.md

 In a 2011 overview of Taiwan's immigration policy, Hong-zen Wang identified patriarchal *jus sanguinis*, population quality and national security as its three central ideologies.
 Wang argued that these premises produced differentiated treatment of marriage migrants, skilled workers and lower-skilled migrant workers.<sup><a href="#ref-32" aria-label="Reference 32">[32]</a></sup>

 A substantial part of the literature has focused on marriage migrants.
 Hong-zen Wang and Danièle Bélanger argued in 2008 that government policies, academic discourse and the activities of non-governmental organizations could reinforce portrayals of immigrant spouses as a population requiring "Taiwanization".
-They characterized the resulting position of immigrant spouses as a system of "differential citizenship", involving differences in both legal and social citizenship.<sup><a href="#ref-33" aria-label="Reference 33">[33]</a></sup> In a socio-legal study, Shu-chin Grace Kuo examined changes to the legal regulation of foreign spouses and analyzed those regulations in relation to citizenship, gender, patriarchy, social stability and national security.
-Her analysis considered naturalization as part of the broader legal regulation of marriage migrants and family relationships.<sup><a href="#ref-9" aria-label="Reference 9">[9]</a></sup>
+They characterized the resulting position of immigrant spouses as a system of "differential citizenship", involving differences in both legal and social citizenship.<sup><a href="#ref-33" aria-label="Reference 33">[33]</a></sup> In a socio-legal study, Shu-chin Grace Kuo examined the regulations governing foreign spouses in Taiwan.<sup><a href="#ref-9" aria-label="Reference 9">[9]</a></sup>

 Other scholarship has examined immigrant advocacy and competing conceptions of citizenship.
 Hsiao-Chuan Hsia examined the immigrant movement in Taiwan through the concepts of multicultural and multiple citizenship, arguing for a more inclusive conception of citizenship for immigrants.<sup><a href="#ref-34" aria-label="Reference 34">[34]</a></sup> Choo Chin Low subsequently examined campaigns to liberalize dual citizenship in Taiwan and the People's Republic of China.
 Low noted that immigrant advocates in Taiwan had sought to extend access to dual citizenship to persons who were not ROC nationals by birth, while characterizing the Taiwanese government as reluctant to liberalize the existing citizenship regime.<sup><a href="#ref-10" aria-label="Reference 10">[10]</a></sup>